Protect the precious Life on Earth

 Current and protected forests

-Naturarvet has collected funds to purchase several old-growth forests that are now protected in perpetuity.
-Right now, we are raising money for three acquisitions that together make up Fågelskärsuddens old-growth forest on Gräsö in Uppland, an acquisition that is Ullersjöbäckens old-growth forest at Stora Blåsjön in Jämtland and an acquisition that is Ekås oak-beech forest in Gällared parish in Halland.
-Read more about the forests by clicking on the images below.
-Together we preserve the precious life on Earth!
+Naturarvet donations to purchase several old-growth forests, which are now protected for all time.
+We are currently raising money to purchase more.
+You can contribute by earmarking your own area in some of our forests: Klingervattskogen in Krokoms municipality in Jämtland, Söderboda old-growth forest Gräsö in Uppland, Djupsjöån old-growth forest, Åre municipality in Jämtland, and Ekås oak-beech forest in Gällared parish in Halland.
+Learn more about the forests by clicking on the images below.
+Together, we can preserve the precious on Earth!

 Protect forest